ska-telescope/skampi/docs/src/deployment/remote_deploy.rst

     make vars > PrivateRules.mak

-The above command will add all the environment variables used by the Makefile, so all you need to do is remove the ones you don't need (or leave them as default), and update the ones you do.
+The above command will add the most commonly used environment variables that appear in the Makefile.
-After this, all ``make`` commands will automatically use this file no matter whether any of these variables have previously been exported or not.
-Hence, in this case, you don't need to export the variables.
+You will need to update the relevant ones, and add more if needed. ``PrivateRules.mak`` takes precedence over exported environment variables when a ``make`` command is run, hence, if you use this file, you don't need to export the variables.
 Now, deploy SKAMPI (this ``make`` command will also create the namespaces if they don't already exist):

 .. code-block:: console